aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/observation/effect-observation.md

 Aurelia provides a higher-level API for simplifying some common tasks to handle a common reactivity intent in any application: run a function again when any of its dependencies have been changed.&#x20;

-This function is called an effect, and the dependencies are typically(1) tracked when they are accessed (read) inside this effect function.
+This function is called an effect, and the dependencies are typically tracked when they are accessed (read) inside this effect function.
 The builtin `@observable` decorator from Aurelia enables this track-on-read capability by default.

 Aurelia provides a few ways to declare a dependency for an effect function.
 The most common one is the track "on read" of a reactive property.